 In an affidavit of probable cause following the deadly shooting of Charles Vallow, detectives said that JJ was about to start an individual education plan (IEP) to address his autism at a Rexburg elementary school.
 He was enrolled to begin in September 2019.

-Warwick testified about the last time he saw JJ was asleep in Alex Cox’s arms.
+Warwick testified that the last time he saw JJ was when he was asleep in Alex Cox’s arms.
 According to Warwick, Lori called Alex to come get JJ after she caught him climbing the cabinets and knocking over her statue of Christ.
 There were no confirmed sightings of him alive after that point.

 JJ’s remains were found wrapped in black plastic and buried in Chad Daybell’s backyard with those of his sister, Tylee.

 Alex Cox, Lori’s oldest brother, was born on May 4, 1970.
+He met Zulema Pastenes in 2018 and after approximately one year of dating, eloped in Las Vegas.
 According to his widow, he was employed as a truck driver before his death.

 Investigators have suggested Alex may have been the gunman who unsuccessfully fired shots at Tammy Daybell on Oct.
 9, 2019.